-The projection of payroll, UAL, normal cost rates, UAL Rate, ARC and Funding Ratios follows for the baseline assumptions according to the new funding policy.
-In addition, the projection results using different long-term investment return assumptions (7.75% and 7.50%) are included.
+The projection of payroll, UAL, Employer normal cost rates, UAL Rate, Total Rate and Funding Ratios follows for the baseline assumptions according to the new funding policy.
+In addition, the projection results using different long-term investment return assumptions for future valuations (7.75% and 7.50%) are included.